 Dr. Guy FAURE is director of the Innovation in Agricultural and Agri-food systems Joint Research Unit in Montpellier (France).
 The unit carries out research on innovation system, capacity to innovate of rural actors, impact of innovation on rural development.
 In the field of management science he is conducting research on two main topics: (i) Advisory services including methods and tools to strengthen advisory and extension service providers, (ii) “innovation systems”, linking economic players with research centers, advisory services, farmers’ organizations, and private companies.

-On Monday afternoon, the communication addresses the characteristics of innovation processes regarding the new technologies of information and communication and the role of research to contribute to such innovation processes.
-It highlights how important it is to take into account the users in the conception of the technologies and to think in terms of co-design of the technologies.
-It also shows that public or private research could be based on different models to contribute to the conception and diffusion of these technologies.
+On Monday afternoon, the communication addressed the characteristics of innovation processes regarding the new technologies of information and communication and the role of research to contribute to such innovation processes.
+It highlighted how important it is to take into account the users in the conception of the technologies and to think in terms of co-design of the technologies.
+It also showed that public or private research could be based on different models to contribute to the conception and diffusion of these technologies.